 Messages.
 Peer'Em cannot decrypt or otherwise access the content of your messages or calls.
 Peer'Em does transmit your messages directly via peer-to-peer connections with end-to-end encrypted.
 Messages are not stored on Peer'Em servers for delivery that are temporarily offline (e.g. a phone whose battery has died).
 Your message history is stored on your own devices only.

 Additional technical information is stored on our servers, including randomly generated authentication tokens, keys, push tokens, and other material that is necessary to establish calls and transmit messages.
 Peer'Em limits this additional technical information to the minimum required to operate the Services.

 User Support.
 If you contact Peer'Em User Support, any personal data you may share with us is kept only for the purposes of researching the issue and contacting you about your case.

 Managing your information.
-You can manage your personal information in Peer’Em’s application Settings.
+You can manage your personal information in Peer'Em’s application Settings.
 For example, you can update your profile information or choose to enable additional privacy features like visibility in search or share your location with your contacts.
 All this data is transmitted exclusively via secure and encrypted connections with "https" or peer-to-peer.
 Profile information and locations are only transmitted with end-to-end encrypted peer-to-peer connections.

 Information we may share